TRaSH-Guides/Guides/CONTRIBUTING.md

 ### File Naming

+> [!CAUTION]
-- JSON file names are always written in lowercase, spaces are replaced by a dash, and no spaces or special characters except a dash :bangbang:
+> JSON file names are always written in lowercase, spaces are replaced by a dash, and no spaces or special characters except a dash :bangbang:

 ### Hashcode

-- When adding the hashcode for **Radarr**, use the following naming convention: `CF_name` e.g. the Custom Format `BR-DISK` would be the hash of [`BR-DISK`](https://md5.gromweb.com/?string=BR-DISK)
+- When adding the hashcode for **Radarr**, use the following naming convention: `CF_name` e.g., the Custom Format `BR-DISK` would be the hash of [`BR-DISK`](https://md5.gromweb.com/?string=BR-DISK)
 When adding the hashcode for **Radarr Anime**, use the following naming convention: `Radarr Anime CF_name`.
 For example, the Custom Format `BR-DISK` would be the hash of [`Radarr Anime BR-DISK`](https://md5.gromweb.com/?string=Radarr+Anime+BR-DISK).
 - When adding the hashcode for **Sonarr**, use the following naming convention: `Sonarr CF_name` e.g. the Custom Format `BR-DISK` would be the hash of [`Sonarr BR-DISK`](https://md5.gromweb.com/?string=Sonarr+BR-DISK).
 - When adding the hashcode for **Sonarr Anime**, use the following naming convention: `Sonarr Anime CF_name` e.g. the Custom Format `BR-DISK` would be the hash of [`Sonarr Anime BR-DISK`](https://md5.gromweb.com/?string=Sonarr+Anime+BR-DISK).